-In this case our dependent variable is the normalized position of each sensor, which we model as a smooth (i.e. nonlinear) function (SF) over normalized time.
+Since the articulatory trajectories of the individual tongue sensors are clearly nonlinear, we use generalized additive modeling to analyze the data (Hastie & Tibshirani, 1990; Wood, 2006; see Baayen, 2013 for a non-technical introduction).
+Generalized additive modeling is a flexible regression approach which not only supports linear relationships between the dependent variable and the independent variables, but also nonlinear dependencies and interactions.
+In this case our dependent variable is the normalized position of the sensor, which we model as a smooth (i.e. nonlinear) function (SF) over normalized time.
 The smooth function is represented using a thin plate regression spline (Wood, 2003) which models the nonlinearity as a combination of several low level functions (such as a logarithmic function, a linear function, a quadratic function, etc.).
 There are other types of splines possible, such as cubic regression splines (consisting of a series of third degree polynomials), but thin plate regression splines have better performance and are computationally efficient (Wood, 2003).
-To prevent overfitting of the data by the SF, the amount of non-linearity (i.e. the wigglyness) of a spline is penalized.
-Furthermore, generalized cross-validation is used to determine appropriate parameters of the thin plate regression spline during the model-fitting process (Wood, 2006).
+To prevent overfitting of the data by the SF, generalized cross-validation is used to determine appropriate parameters of the thin plate regression spline during the model-fitting process (Wood, 2006).